 PricewaterhouseCoopers has been appointed by the shareholders annually as CITIC Pacific's external auditors since 1989.
-During the year, the fees charged to the accounts of the Company and its subsidiaries for PricewaterhouseCoopers' statutory audit amounted to approximately HK\$8 million (2004: HK\$7 million), in addition approximately HK\$1 million (2004: HK\$5 million) was charged for other services.
+During the year, the fees charged to the accounts of the Company and its subsidiaries for PricewaterhouseCoopers' statutory audit amounted to approximately HK\$9 million (2005: HK\$8 million), in addition approximately HK\$3 million (2005: HK\$1 million) was charged for other services.
 The non-statutory audit services mainly consist of special audits, tax compliance and the interim review.
-The cost of audit services of subsidiaries not performed by PricewaterhouseCoopers amounted to approximately HK\$8 million (2004: HK\$7 million).
+The cost of recurring audit services of subsidiaries performed by other auditors amounted to approximately HK\$9 million (2005: HK\$8 million).